NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Night of the Gray Death/Pendulum Pit.md

   - name: ""

   - name: "Locking Room"
-    desc: "`pf2:r` **Trigger** A creature disturbs any of the platforms, or anything falls into the pit\n**Effect** The room rotates 45 degrees, closing off the room by shifting its exits to face bare walls.
+    desc: "`pf2:r` **Trigger** A creature disturbs any of the platforms, or anything falls into the pit\n* * *\n\n**Effect** The room rotates 45 degrees, closing off the room by shifting its exits to face bare walls.
 A pendulum of force swings across the platform with the armor on it, knocking the armor into the pit and making a pendulum blade Strike against a creature on that platform (if any).
 The trap then rolls for initiative."
   - name: "Melee"
     desc: "Pendulum Blade +38 (fatal d12, force, magical) No MAP applies to strikes made by pendulum blade attacks"